Helping quiet children

 Some children are naturally quiet, others are really noisy!
 But sometimes, being quiet can be a sign that there is something else going on.

-My child is talking with me at home but they’re not saying anything at nursery.
+A child in my setting is talking with family members at home but they’re not saying anything at nursery.
 Is this normal?

-There are lots of things that can affect your child’s confidence to talk in school or nursery.
+There are lots of things that can affect a child’s confidence to talk in school or nursery.

-- Is your child learning to speak English?
+- Is the child learning to speak English?
 If they are, then maybe they’re taking time to listen to conversations and are watching what’s happening around them – we know that lots of children do this.
-Download the factsheet below for more information on supporting children who speak more than one language.
+Have a look here for information on supporting children who speak more than one language.

-- Has your child just started school or nursery?
+- Has the child just started school or nursery?
 If so, it may take some time to help them settle and find their feet.
-Talk to your child’s keyworker or teacher about how they are helping them to feel comfortable and make friends in the setting.
+They may need some time to build their confidence.
+Developing a strong relationship with a supportive adult can help with this.

 Some children have selective or situational mutism.
 This means they may be happy to talk at home, but feel anxious about talking in other places or with other people.
 This can affect their ability to make friends, join in play and games, and also to ask other people for what they want and need.

-What does it mean if my child has selective mutism?
+What does it mean if a child has selective mutism?

 Children who get a diagnosis of selective mutism can be scared about interacting and talking to people in social situations.
 They can be so scared that they find it difficult to answer questions and they appear to ‘freeze’ or don’t respond.
 This is different from children who are reluctant, quiet or shy, as those children will usually join in with time and encouragement.
 Children who have selective mutism will need a structured programme to help them feel more comfortable talking to other people.